noPunintended/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 As part of the Wisesight interview assignment
-Thank you Wisesight for thr dataset for the sentiment Analysis
+Thank you Wisesight for the dataset for the sentiment Analysis

 - The rough architecture in the notebook are